-UCSF personnel in all other categories (students, staff, and professors without salary) may apply on behalf of a faculty co-author.
-Each application must have a sponsor from one of the six series listed above.
-An awarded application will constitute that faculty member's allocation for the year (journal article) or for two years (book).
+Each application must have a sponsor from one of the series listed above.
+An awarded application will constitute that sponsor's allocation for the calendar year (journal article) or for two years (book).
+Only one application may be submitted per eligible publication.
 See amounts covered below.

-UCSF scholars are encouraged to include open access article processing charges (APCs) in their grant proposals.
-Many funders, including the NIH, cover such costs.
+UCSF researchers are encouraged to include a line item for open access article or book processing charges in future grant proposals.
+Many funders, including the NIH and the Gates Foundation, cover such costs.

 Publications that otherwise meet the publication criteria below but that charge to download file formats other than HTML will be funded at up to half the amount in the respective category.